Easy Apple Dapple Cake with Caramel Glaze is an amazingly simple, made-from-scratch moist apple cake.

 If you like apples as I do, you might also like these quick and easy recipes!

-Here are a few more recipes that feature apples: Sweet Apple and Bacon Club Sandwich, Fish Taco Bowls with Green Apple Guacamole, Crockpot Pork Chops with Apples, and Fall Harvest Salad with Apples.
+Here are a few more recipes featuring apples: Apple Pie Filled Cinnamon Rolls, Fish Taco Bowls with Green Apple Guacamole, Crockpot Pork Chops with Apples, and Fall Harvest Salad with Apples.

 Equipment